northbright/Notes/Linux/mail_server/iredmail/a_new_zone(iredmail)_will_be_added_into_firewalld_and_set_as_default_zone_after_iredmail_is_installed.md

 #### Add port 25/tcp to iredmail zone to enable sending mail from internal network

-If want to send mail from the other PCs on internal network, we can add port 25 to zone iredmail
+If you want to send mail from the other PCs on internal network, we can add port 25 to zone iredmail.

     sudo firewall-cmd --zone=iredmail --permanent --add-port=25/tcp
     sudo firewall-cmd --reload